 Your body type or general health condition may need more fats and carbs to build energy while for others it could be proteins and low fat diet.

-Some may have the opinion that Indian food is fattening, while the concept of Ayurvedic cooking is based on the nutritive value of Indian food and cooking method based on your body type.
+Some may have the opinion that Indian food is fattening, while the concept of Ayurvedic cooking is based on the nutritive value of Indian food and cooking method based on your body type namely the doshas.

 The question about ‘How healthy is Indian food’ is also subjective and largely dependable on the dishes you choose to eat, how you make it, the ingredients used and how often you eat.

-We will look at some of the common myths and thoughts that surrounds Indian cuisine so that you can figure for yourself is Indian food good not not?
+We will look at some of the common thoughts and myths that surrounds Indian cuisine so that you can figure for yourself is Indian food good for you not not?

 Our experience of any international cuisine is based on eating in restaurants, takeaways or a special occasion dinner!

-We form our opinion on whether we like it or not on what is offered on the menu.
+We form our opinion about cultural food habits based on what is offered on the menu.

 In reality though, a menu is just an open and shut snapshot of the most popular regional or cultural food.

-There is no other cuisine in the world that has the variety and diverse food cultures within a country.
+There is no other cuisine in the world that has the variety and diverse food cultures within a country that stems from traditional Indian food diet.

-What we get at restaurants is a minuscule dot!
+What we get at restaurants is a minuscule dot, much of which is customised to suit the popular taste pallete.

 Based on the oily, rich, spicy dishes served we are quick to judge that Indian food is unhealthy.